Krapp's Last Tape: Robert Wilson

 Robert Wilson performed Krapp at the Barbican, London, in June 2015.
 He also performed "Krapp" at the Ardhowen Theatre in Enniskillen, Northern Ireland in August 2012 (directing himself), at the Alexander Kasser Theater on the campus of Montclair State University in March 2016 and at the Akademie der Künste in Berlin in 2019 (which he also directed).
 In January 2018, he performed Krapp in the Santiago a Mil International Festival in Santiago de Chile, which he also directed (co-director Charles Chemin).

 Joe Gistirak

 Joe Gistirak played Krapp at the Above Board Theatre in 1978.
 It was directed by Michael Corrigan.

 Bob Nasmith

 In 2018, Bob Nasmith played Krapp to mark the 50th anniversary of the opening of Theatre Passe Muraille in a production directed by Mac Fyfe.

 James Hayes

 James Hayes played Krapp in a 2020 production directed by Trevor Nunn at the Jermyn Street Theatre in a double bill with The Old Tune (adapted by Beckett from a radio play by Robert Pinget).

-Dennis Leroy Kangalee

-In November of 2022 writer, actor, filmmaker Dennis Leroy Kangalee, performed Krapp at Studio 111 in Brooklyn in his own conception, directed by Vagabond, and produced by Susan Kingsland on behalf of the Kangalee Arts Ensemble with Audio Visual Terrorism.
-Author, poet Magus Magnus wrote that his awe had been "revived" upon seeing the production.